December 16, 2025

 • Cost: Is it beneficial to activate the multi-line discount vs. finding individually priced plans?

-• Data quality: Is the data limit and priority high enough to satisfy multiple lines?
+• Data limit and quality: Is the amount of mobile data and the data priority high enough to satisfy multiple lines?

-• Perks: To make the cost of a larger family plan worth it, are there enough perks or additional features that can alleviate costs elsewhere?
+• Perks: To make the cost of a larger family plan worth it, are there enough perks or additional features that can let you cut costs elsewhere?

 Each of these factors is considered with its own weight, leading to a score that helps us determine the best picks.

-A family phone plan is a multi-line wireless plan that allows several people—typically from the same household or family—to share one account under a single bill.
+A family phone plan is a multi-line wireless plan that allows several people — typically from the same household or family — to share one account under a single bill.
 Each person gets their own phone number and usually their own data allotment, unless it’s a shared data plan.
-The benefit lies in being able to group all lines into one account with one billing schedule, which makes planning your monthly budget, and making any account changes, significantly easier.
+The benefit lies in being able to group all lines into one account with one billing schedule, which means it's easier to plan your monthly budget and manage account changes.

 All family plans have a standard of shared billing with multiple lines, but depending on what works best for your family, you can choose from these different types of plans: